-Massachusetts is a good place to start a business, as it is home to many highly-educated and entrepreneurial people who are able to team up here with similar folks here to start successful businesses.
-While many of these businesses succeed, other fail.
+Massachusetts is a good place to start a business, as it is home to many highly educated and entrepreneurial people who are able to team up with similar folks here to start successful businesses.
+While many of these businesses succeed, others fail.
 However, employee wages are not contingent on business success and two important principles back that up.

 The lessons: Startup companies should learn the law of wages and make sure that they pay employees in full and on time.
 Employees with unpaid wage claims from a failed or failing startup should reach out to our office for a free wage consultation to learn their options.